daryllang/articlebot/README.md

 <h1>Meet Hatbot</h1>

-Hatbot accepts a word or phrase then tries to write an article about it in the style of redhat.com.
+Hatbot accepts a word or phrase then fearlessly tries to write an article about it in the style of redhat.com.
 It was trained on a corpus of 200 redhat.com articles using a machine learning algorithm.
-The results are sometimes interesting!

 Humans interface with Hatbot through a web app (index.html).